-3. Modelling guideline of beam and solid elements
+4 Modelling guideline of beam and solid elements

 Time step is generally decided by beam element because fibers have higher stiffness than the matrix so the mesh size of the beam elements has to be considered carefully.
 When a length of a beam element for carbon fiber is 1mm, its time step becomes less than 0.1 micro second.
 On the other hand, tetrahedral solid elements for the polymer matrix don't require a small time step but do contribute to the total number of elements.
 If tetrahedral solid elements are remeshed at a very small size the number of solid elements increases exponentially.
 In order to perform calculations in a practicable time the mesh size of tetrahedral solid elements must typically be kept larger than 1mm except for local mesh refinement area.
-CBIS can constrain coupling points (nodes) of multiple beam elements in one solid element as shown in Figure 3.
-Ideally just one beam coupling point would be constrained in one solid element, however this is unlikely to be practical in a complex shape.
+CBIS can constrain coupling points (nodes) of multiple beam elements in one solid element, however this is unlikely to be practical in a complex shape.
 Conversely, solid elements containing no beam coupling points should be avoided.
 In general a higher density of beam elements than solid elements is recommended.

-Figure 3: Constraint of multiple beam elements in one solid element
+Fig.3: Constraint of multiple beam elements in one solid element

-4. How to define macroscopic viscosity
+5 How to define macroscopic viscosity

 Macroscopic viscosity during compression molding is controlled by both viscosity of the matrix and the resistive forces against fibers sliding axially in the matrix [9].
-Figure 4 shows a simple compression simulation model with a test specimen comprising long fibers with 2D random orientation in a matrix of thermoplastic.
-One fiber is modeled by truss beam elements of MAT_ELASTIC.
-The matrix is modelled with tetrahedral solid elements of MAT_ELASTIC_WITH_VISCOSITY, which was developed to simulate the forming of glass products at high temperatures.
+Fig.4 shows a simple compression simulation model with a test specimen comprising long fibers with 2D random orientation in a matrix of thermoplastic.
+One fiber is modeled by truss beam elements of \MAT\ELASTIC.
+The matrix is modelled with tetrahedral solid elements of \MAT\ELASTIC\WITH\VISCOSITY, which was developed to simulate the forming of glass products at high temperatures.

-Figure 4: Simple compression model to identify macroscopic viscosity
+Fig.4: Simple compression model to identify macroscopic viscosity

 The model consists of eight layers of matted beam elements which were created by an auto-mesh generator.
-The beam elements penetrate each other as shown in Figure 5 because the auto-mesh generator could not make a non-penetrating condition.
-Therefore, a beam-to-beam single contact definition (CONTACT_AUTOMATIC_GENERAL) was not defined in this model.
+The beam elements penetrate each other as shown in Fig.5 because the auto-mesh generator could not make a non-penetrating condition.
+Therefore, a beam-to-beam single contact definition (\CONTACT\AUTOMATIC\GENERAL) was not defined in this model.
 The very large number of fibers in the real FRP material must be represented by a much smaller number of beams in the CAE model; however the beam cross-sectional area is adjusted to ensure the same fiber volume fraction (Vf).

-Figure 5: Eight layer model made of beam elements with 2D random orientation
+Fig.5: Eight layer model made of beam elements with 2D random orientation

 Coupling option of CBIS is CDIR=1 and AXFOR=1001 which can define axial coupling force by user subroutine.
 The axial resistive force is calculated as elastic-perfectly plastic with a maximum resistive force, and the macroscopic viscosity of beam coupling model is defined by combination of this resistive force and viscosity entered as material properties of the matrix.
-Figure 6 shows the beam axial force contour caused during the compression simulation under large resistive force viscosity.
-Figure 7 shows contact forces of three simple compression models in which different maximum resistive forces were used.
+Fig.6 shows the beam axial force contour caused during the compression simulation under large resistive force viscosity.
+Fig.7 shows contact forces of three simple compression models in which different maximum resistive forces were used.
 The larger the resistive force used, the larger the contact force that occurs.
 Thus, macroscopic viscosity can be influenced by the magnitude of resistive force.

-Figure 6: Deformation behaviour and axial forces in beam elements
+Fig.6: Deformation behaviour and axial forces in beam elements

-Figure 7: Contact force generated in models with different axial resistive forces
+Fig.7: Contact force generated in models with different axial resistive forces

-5. Compression molding to form cross-ribbed component
+6 Compression molding to form cross-ribbed component